fedecech/auto_events/README.md

 - Add more docs on how to customise
 - Add more customasiblity to package
 - on update instead of setting the new fetached value to the events in Calendar, try to see if tehy already exists ore if they where modified and update the events array accordigly
-- Some tasks do not get triggered beacuse of frequent updates (while updating trigger_time becomes bigger then date.now)
 - on update login based on expiration of O356_token.txt: if expired login else do not (instead of passing always False).
 In initialisation always loggin